-"The consignor has the primary responsibility for ensuring that adequate emergency arrangements are in place for a given shipment of radioactive material and follow the national emergency arrangements of all the States relevant to the shipment.
+"The consignor has the primary responsibility for ensuring that adequate emergency arrangements are in place for a given shipment of radioactive material and that those arrangements follow the national emergency arrangements of all the States relevant to the shipment.
 Some aspects of this responsibility may be assigned to the carrier."